 Bring all the medicine and devices necessary for your health, but make sure that they are in a bag that can be stowed away in a locker when needed (certain rides require locker rental, such as the Dragon Challenge).

-4) Visit Guest Services on site before any attractions.
+4. Do visit Guest Services on-site before any attractions.